stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/2_simulate_application_issue.md

 ---
-title: "Simulate Application Issue"
+title: "Simulate an Application Issue"
 date: 2020-04-24T11:16:09-04:00
 chapter: false
 weight: 2
 pre: "<b>2. </b>"
 ---

-Understanding the health of your workload is essential to performing reliable operations.
-Establish observability, define metrics and thresholds, and analyze your workload (leveraging appropriate services) to streamline issue detection, enable alerting, and expedite your ability to respond and perform remediation processes.
+Understanding the health of your workload is an essential component of Operational Excellence.
+Defining metrics and thresholds, together with appropriate alerts will ensure that issues can be responded to quickly.
+This allows for appropriate remediation to be performed where appropriate.

-In this section you will simulate a performance issue with the API.
-A [CloudWatch Synthetics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) canary is continuously checking the API response time to detect the simulated issue.
-If the API takes longer than 6 seconds to respond it is considered an application issue and a CloudWatch alarm will be triggered.
+In this section of the lab, you will simulate a performance issue with the API.

+[CloudWatch synthetic monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html) allows for the creation of canaries, which  continuously check the API response time to detect the simulated issue.

+In our example application, should the API take longer than 6 seconds to respond, it is considered an application issue and a CloudWatch alarm will be triggered.
 A notification email will be sent to the Systems Operator in response.

-#### Actions items in this section :
+#### Actions items in this section:

-1. You will run a script that will send large amount of traffic to the API
+1. You will run a script that will send a large amount of traffic to the API.
 2. You will observe & confirm the issue through AWS monitoring tools.

 The following resources had been deployed to perform these actions.

 ![Section3 Base Architecture](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-testing-canary-alarm-architecture.png)

-### 2.0 Sending traffic to Application
+### 2.0 Sending traffic to the application

 In this section, you will send multiple concurrent requests to the application simulating a large surge of incoming traffic.
-This will overwhelm the API and gradually the response time of the application will decrease, triggering the Canary monitoring threshold and the CloudWatch Alarm that will notify the Operations team via email.
+This will overwhelm the API, which will gradually increase the response time of the application.
+This will trigger the Canary monitoring threshold and the CloudWatch Alarm that will notify the Operations team via email.

-Follow below steps to continue :
+Follow below steps to continue:

-1. From the cloud9 terminal, copy, paste and run below command to get into the working script folder
+1. From the Cloud9 terminal, run the command shown below to change directory to the working script folder:

     ```
     cd ~/environment/aws-well-architected-labs/static/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/scripts/
     ```

-2. Confirm that you have the `test.json` in the folder, and it contains this text.
+2. Confirm that you have the `test.json` in the folder and it contains the following text:

     ```
     {"Name":"Test User","Text":"This Message is a Test!"}
     ```

-3. Once that's confirmed go to cloudformation console, and take note of the **OutputApplicationEndpoint** value under Output tab of `walab-ops-sample-application` stack.
-This is the DNS endpoint of the application ALB.
+3. Go to CloudFormation console and take note of the **OutputApplicationEndpoint** value under Output tab of `walab-ops-sample-application` stack.
+This is the DNS endpoint of the Application Load Balancer.

     ![Section3 Succces Screenshot](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-stackoutput.png)

-4. Then copy paste and execute below commands replacing the 'OutputApplicationEndpoint' with the DNS endpoint value you took note before.
+4. Execute the command below, replacing the 'OutputApplicationEndpoint' with the DNS endpoint value you recorded previously:

     ```
     bash simulate_request.sh OutputApplicationEndpoint
     ```

-    Your script uses the [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html) to send 60,000,000 requests, 3000 concurrent request at a time.
-When you execute the command you will see the output gradually change from consistent successful 200 response to include 504 time out responses.
-The requests generated by the script are overwhelming the application API and resulting in occasional timeouts by your load balancer.
+    This script uses the [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html) to send 60,000,000 requests, 3000 concurrent request at a time.

+    When you run the command you will see the output gradually change from a consistently successful 200 response to include 504 time out responses.

+    The requests generated by the script are overwhelming the application API and result in occasional timeouts by your load balancer.

     Keep the command running in the background as you proceed through the lab.

     ![Section3 Succces Screenshot](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-success-traffic-requests.png)